Seokjeon

+Similar games were played in East Asia by the Japanese, the Han Chinese and the Yi people.
+The practice was recorded as occurring during Chinese New Year, Lantern Festival, and Dragon Boat Festival.

+Korea

-Although similar pastimes to seokjeon probably date back to the Iron Age, the first known record of the stone battle game (in the Sui Shu) describes it being played by the subjects of Goguryeo in the sixth century C.E.
+Seokjeon originated in Goguryeo.
+The first known record of the stone battle game (in the Book of Sui) describes it being played by the subjects of Goguryeo in the sixth century C.E.
 The king of Goguryeo was present at these contests, in which participants throw stones and shouted in an attempt to drive the opposing team into the Daedong River.

-By the time of the Joseon period, the stone battle game had become more formulaic, and had spread to the general population.
+By the time of the Goryeo period, the stone battle game had become more formulaic, and had spread to the general population.
 Players would gather into two lines and strike one another with light clubs or tiles.
 The activity was still popular with royalty; King U of Goryeo is recorded as being an aficionado of the game.

 Despite this development, the stone battle game retained strong ties to the military.
+Goryeo had seokjeon units in its military.
 Sejong the Great sponsored stone battles between military units, and volunteers for these events were granted numerous perks and privileges - it was even possible for commoners who signed up for such games to gain government posts as a result.
-Whilst still somewhat formalised, these fights were nevertheless a form of military training, as evidenced by the fact that Sejong deployed his stone battle teams against barbarian incursions in the north of Goryeo.
+Whilst still somewhat formalised, these fights were nevertheless a form of military training, as evidenced by the fact that Sejong deployed his stone battle teams against barbarian incursions in the north of Joseon.

 As a result of royal patronage and military appropriation, the stone battle game became increasingly popular in the capital Seoul, where it was a common pastime during the festival of Dano.
 The high rate of injury caused the city's Correctional Tribunal to ban the game for a time, but it was still played in rural areas outside the city.
 A minor scandal was caused when three royal princes staged such an illicit stone battle in 1438, which led to numerous injuries and several deaths; as a result, King Sejong was obliged to banish them and tighten the ban on stone-fighting.